NaNhkNaN/trama/README.md

 Or override per-project: `trama create my-task "do something" --model claude-opus-4-6`

-See all config options and supported providers in [pi-ai docs](https://www.npmjs.com/package/@mariozechner/pi-ai).
+See all supported providers in [pi-ai docs](https://www.npmjs.com/package/@mariozechner/pi-ai).

 ### Install and run